Bereavement payment and assistance under the VEA

 However, if the pensioner was receiving:

 the surviving partner is only entitled to a bereavement payment in respect of that payment if they were themselves in receipt of a service pension, income support supplement or social security pension at the time of the pensioner’s death.Back to top

 Who is eligible for a bereavement payment? - for a single pensioner

 The bereavement payment is usually made to the deceased person's estate, if the pensioner was single, separated, or widowed when they died, and they were receiving:

 - income support supplement;

-- disability pension at the Special rate (T&PI) and died in needy circumstances; or
+- Disability Compensation Payment at the Special rate (T&PI) and died in needy circumstances; or

-- disability pension at the Extreme Disablement Adjustment (EDA) rate and died in needy circumstances.
+- Disability Compensation Payment at the Extreme Disablement Adjustment (EDA) rate and died in needy circumstances.